Cheng-Lin-Li/MachineLearning/NeuralNetwork/README.md

-## This is an example implementation of Neural Network Algorithm
+## This is an implementation of Neural Network Algorithm in Python 3

 ## Machine Learning Algorithm: Neural Network Algorithm.